 This is the current version of this document.
 To view historic versions, click the link in the document's navigation bar.

 Section 1 - Purpose and Context

-(2) The policy applies to all University staff and students and extends to visitors and contractors who undertake work in laboratories.
+(2) The policy applies to all University staff, students and affiliates, and extends to visitors and contractors who undertake work in laboratories.

 (3) The University, as an accredited organisation under the Gene Technology Act, is required to have an Institutional Biosafety Committee.
 The University's committee is known as the Biosafety and Radiation Safety Committee (BRSC).

-(4) This policy should be read in conjunction with the University's Work Health and Safety Policy, Risk Management Policy, and Hazard Identification, Risk Assessment and Control Procedure.
+(4) This policy should be read in conjunction with the University's Cyber Security Policy; Hazard Identification, Risk Assessment and Control Procedures; Health Safety and Wellbeing Policy, Risk Management Policy, and the BRSC Terms of Reference.

 Top of Page

 (5) For the purposes of this policy definitions that apply can be found in the Policy DDS Glossary, in addition to the following: